ansible/ansible/docs/docsite/rst/playbooks_strategies.rst

 Strategies
 ===========

-In 2.0 we added a new way to control play execution, ``strategy``, by default plays will still run as they used to, with what we call the ``linear`` strategy.
-All hosts will run each task before any host starts the next task, using the number of forks (default 5) to parallelize.
+Strategies are a way to control play execution.
+By default, plays run with a  ``linear`` strategy, in which all hosts will run each task before any host starts the next task, using the number of forks (default 5) to parallelize.

 The ``serial`` directive can 'batch' this behaviour to a subset of the hosts, which then run to completion of the play before the next 'batch' starts.

-A second ``strategy`` ships with ansible ``free``, which allows each host to run until the end of the play as fast as it can.::
+A second ``strategy`` ships with Ansible - ``free`` - which allows each host to run until the end of the play as fast as it can.::

     - hosts: all